-Congratulations to Dr Nicole Black and Dr Gang Chen who have been promoted to Associate Professor from 1 September 2018.
-These promotions are well deserved achievement and recognition of the significant contributions that both Nicole and Gang have made at the Centre, and the field of Health Economics more broadly.
+Congratulations to Dr Daniel Avdic, Dr Umair Khalil and Dr Rohan Sweeney who have been promoted to Senior Research Fellows.
+These promotions are well deserved achievements and recognition of the significant contributions that they have made at the Centre, and the field of Health Economics more broadly.

-Also, a number of Centre for Health Economics ECR’s have been successful in attaining 2019 Early Career Grants from the Monash Business School:
+Early Career Research Staff within the Centre have been successful in attaining 2019 Early Career Grants from the Monash Business School:

 Dr Claryn Kung - Socioeconomic inequalities in loneliness among adolescents and young adults